 Curious how to make a time capsule that’ll last?
 There are a few important things to keep in mind.

 Jump ahead to these sections:

-- Step 1: Identify Your Reason for Beginning a Time Capsule
+- Steps for Making a Time Capsule at Home

 We’ll discuss step-by-step instructions for creating a time capsule that will physically last, no matter how much you may want to open it.
 If you find yourself with more idle time lately and a house full of stuff you may not use, a time capsule is also a hidden source of organization.